LunaQu4kez/CS307_23F_Project_Part1/Report.md

 ### 6. Comparison between Different DBMS
-To comparison the different DBMS, we created 100, 1000 and 10000 pieces of insert sql statement respectively based on the data given.
+To comparison the different DBMS, we created 100, 1000 and 10000 pieces of insert sql statements respectively based on the data given.

-In this part, we just use the `project_user` as testing object.
+In this part, we just use table `project_user` as testing object.

 We inserted 100, 1000, and 10000 sets of data into `MySQL` and `postgresql` respectively (these data are all from the data given), and we compared the running time of `postgresql` and `MySQL` in inserting different data quantities, as shown in the following table: